 When you apply for a mortgage loan, personal loan, business loan, or any other type of financing, your lender will use your credit history to evaluate your risk as a borrower.
 They want to know how likely you are to repay the loan.
 But it's not just your numerical credit score that matters during this evaluation.

-In fact, there are actually five factors of creditworthiness that a lender will look at, dubbed the “5 Cs.”
+There are five factors of creditworthiness that a lender will look at, dubbed the "5 Cs."
 Understanding these factors, as well as how they influence your overall credit picture, can help you better prepare for your loan application and ensure financing success.

 Your credit "character" speaks to your overall trustworthiness as a borrower.
 Can you be reasonably expected to repay your loan?
 Will you make your payments on time, every time, month after month?

 Your credit score and credit history both play big roles in the character aspect.
 Specifically, lenders want to see:

 - A long history of using credit (cards, loans, and similar accounts)

 - All current credit accounts are in good standing (not overdue or in collections)

 If you're applying for a business loan or other professional-related financing, evaluating character might also entail verifying your business license and other credentials, looking into your employment and business history, and understanding your educational accomplishments.

 Capacity is also often referred to as "cash flow," and it's the barometer for how well you can manage your future loan payments.
 To assess this, lenders will look at your income (either as an individual or as a business), as well as the stability of that income.
 Your debt-to-income ratio—both currently and after your new loan—will also play a role.

 When you borrow a significant amount of money, the lender needs to know they're protected if you don't repay those funds.
 Collateral—or assets that can be sold and used as a backup source of repayment—offers just such protection.